SuperSandrine/Project-14-HRNet-plugin/README.md

 ## Documentation

-Here are props of the modal component element.
+Here are modal component props.
-Some of this props are required (*).
+Some of those props are required (*).
-Some of this props work with together for an action.
+Some of those props work together for an action. (eg: fadeIn + animationDuration)

 ### Props

 | Name          | Type        | Default     | Example     | Description |